Oolong: Guangdong

 The term dancong originally meant phoenix teas all picked from one tree.
-In recent times though it has become a generic term for all Phoenix Mountain oolongs.
+In recent times, though, it has become a generic term for all Phoenix Mountain oolongs.
 True dancongs are still produced, but are not common outside China.

 Taiwan

 Tea cultivation in Taiwan began in the 18th century.
 Since then, many of the teas which are grown in Fujian province have also been grown in Taiwan.
 Since the 1970s, the tea industry in Taiwan has expanded at a rapid rate, in line with the rest of the economy.
 Due to high domestic demand and a strong tea culture, most Taiwanese tea is bought and consumed in Taiwan.

 As the weather in Taiwan is highly variable, tea quality may differ from season to season.
 Although the island is not particularly large, it is geographically varied, with high, steep mountains rising abruptly from low-lying coastal plains.
-The different weather patterns, temperatures, altitudes, and soil ultimately result in differences in appearance, aroma, and flavour of the tea grown in Taiwan.
-In some mountainous areas, teas have been cultivated at ever higher elevations to produce a unique sweet taste that fetches a premium price.
+The different weather patterns, temperatures, altitudes, and soil ultimately result in differences in the appearance, aroma, and flavour of the tea grown in Taiwan.
+In some mountainous areas, teas have been cultivated at ever higher elevations to produce a unique, sweet taste that fetches a premium price.